The Sticky Success Story of Post-it Notes: How a Failed Experiment Became a Global Phenomenon

 1. Embrace Failure as a Stepping Stone

-The story of Post-it Notes reminds us that failure is often the first step toward success.
-What initially seemed like a failed experiment turned into one of the most iconic products of the 20th century.
-The key was seeing potential where others saw a dead end.
+The success story of Post-it Notes counsels us that failure is too often the first step toward success.
+What a seemingly failed experiment had turned into one of the most famous products of the 20th century.
+The key was seeing potential where others would view a dead end.

 2. Persistence Pays Off

-Dr. Spencer Silver and Art Fry faced numerous obstacles, from skepticism within their own company to lukewarm market research.
-But their persistence and belief in the product ultimately paid off.
+Dr. Spencer Silver and Art Fry faced many challenges in their quest; from doubt in their own company to tepid market research.
+But in the end, their perseverance and trust in their creation paid off.

 3. Listen to Your Customers